-Pennsylvania allows 5 days for you to report a car accident to law enforcement within five days of the accident.
+Pennsylvania allows you to report a car accident to law enforcement within five days of the accident.
 However, in most cases, you will want to call the police while on the scene of the crash to file a report.

 Pennsylvania Requires You to Report Most Car Accidents